jerabaul29/OpenMetBuoy-v2021a/README.md

 An easy to build, affordable, customizable, open source instrument for oceanographic measurements.

+XX:TODO:"manifesto", why, main objectives, how to use.

 **We will populate this repository and publish all our materials as open source upon acceptance of our paper in the peer reviewed literature.**

-TODOs:
+XX:TODOs:
-- add pointer to preprint
+- add pointer to preprint, if useful please refer to our work
 - populate with full legacy code when paper published

 ## Overview of the content and organisation of the repository